moliver28/research-handbook/content/handbook/it/data-team/organization/_index.md

 1. Works with the Director, Data to envision and draft Quarterly Objectives, driven by requirements gathered from multiple business partners.
 1. Monitor, measure, and improve key aspects of the Data Pods.
-1. Regularly meet with business partners to understand and solve for data needs.
+1. Regularly meet with business partners to it/data-team/stand and solve for data needs.
 1. Serve as a primary or back-up Maintainer on the Data Team Project.
 Provide final review, feedback, and approval of Merge Requests submitted by the Data Pod and stable counterparts.

 ### Lead Analytics Engineer (Stable Counterparts for the Business)